RSE-leaders/evidence-bank/rse/ucl-arc/readme.md

-Here, and in daughter pages, is the ARC JD framework.
+Here, and in daughter pages, is the UCL Advanced Research Computing Centre (ARC) JD framework.

 This JD framework defines a generic job description used across all of UCL ARC’s Research Technology Professional Roles.